bakkeby/dmenu-flexipatch/README.md

 ### Changelog:

-2020-08-08 - Added the symbols and managed patches
+2020-08-08 - Added the symbols, managed and preselect patches

 2020-08-05 - Added the grid, highlight, highpriority, dynamic options and numbers patches